FabianGosebrink/offering-solutions-html/homepage/content/blog/2017-01-14-working-with-angular-2-template-forms.md

 ### The Situation

-We will start with a simple Angular application which has a structure like this:
+We will start with an Angular application which has a structure like this:

 ```
 app